 2. Though not all pregnancy charts display this pattern, it’s more likely to be observed on the charts of pregnant women than non-pregnant women.

-Despite all of the circumstantial evidence, many question whether or not implantation dips are actually even a real thing.
+Despite all of the circumstantial evidence, many questions whether or not implantation dips are actually even a real thing.
 Well, we’re here to tell you that they’re sort of a myth… they’re not a reliable indicator of pregnancy, that is.
 And here’s why:

 We hope that we didn’t burst your bubble, but look on the bright side - this is one less chart item to obsess over.
 You can relax knowing that you don’t have to drive yourself crazy trying to analyze every little-recorded dip!
 And this way, you can focus your attention on keeping an eye out for more reliable pregnancy clues (like 15 to 18+ days of elevated temps).